Pages

 My new place is 1200 square feet, on the 3rd floor, and overlooks a courtyard with a pool, cabanas, grills, and even a pickleball court.
 Maybe I’ll give pickleball another try!
 The convenience of this apartment is hard to beat: I can either take the elevator up or drive up to the third story of the attached parking garage and walk straight into my place.
 For Oreo potty breaks, I can take the 3-story stairs for more exercise!

 Here’s a fun fact—I calculated that, thanks to less traffic and central location, I’ll save about seven hours a week in travel time!
 That’s seven more hours to do what I love - crafting, playing my keyboard, and hanging out with friends.
-In the map below, you can see where Shelly is located and where my new apartment is.
+In the map below, you can see where I'm located on the island, where Shelly is located and where my new apartment is.
 The blue dot on the bottom left marks my old place.

 I chose an interior unit facing the courtyard, with a view of palm trees, the pool, and the pickleball court.
 The exterior units didn’t have what I wanted, plus I figure this spot gives me a little more protection from hurricanes.
 Fingers crossed, right?